janpolowinski/dswarm-temporary-docu/Server-Install.md

 * [[front end]]: open `http://localhost:9999` in a browser.
 The front end should be displayed.
 * [[back end]]: open `http://localhost:8087/dmp/_ping` in a browser.
 The expected response is a page with the word _pong_.
 * MySQL database: open a terminal and type `mysql -udmp -p dmp` to open a connection to MySQL and select the database _dmp_.
-Hint: check for correct user name, password and database name in case you did not use the default values.
+Hint: check for correct user namdswarm-graph-neo4je, password and database name in case you did not use the default values.
 If you can log in, type `select * from DATA_MODEL;`.
 At least three internal data models should be listed.
 * Neo4j database: open `http://localhost:7474/browser/` in a browser.
 The Neo4j browser should open.

 Now that you know which component does not run, go through